Safe and Nonconservative Contingency Planning for Autonomous Vehicles via Online Learning-Based Reachable Set Barriers: FRS-Based Safety Barrier

 \begin{definition}[Forward Reachable Set] The FRS of the $h$-th HV \eqref{eq:hv_model} at the predicted time step $k$, $k \geq 1$, from an initial state vector $z_i$ is defined as:

 where the state matrix $A$ and control matrix $B$ are defined in \eqref{eq:hv_model}, and $\hat{\mathcal{U}}^h$ denotes the control-intent set of the $h$-th HV. \end{definition}

 Following \cite{zhou2025robustb}, we employ ellipsoidal representations for both the control-intent set and the associated FRS.
-This ellipsoidal representation supports efficient online learning while simplifying FRS propagation.
-It also facilitates the construction of safety barrier constraints, improving the computational efficiency for trajectory optimization, as elaborated in Section \ref{subsec:admm}.
+This ellipsoidal representation supports efficient online learning while rendering FRS propagation tractable.
+Crucially, it facilitates a co-design with the optimization framework, as the resulting safety barrier constraints preserve the biconvex structure essential for the efficient ADMM-based solution elaborated in Section \ref{subsec:admm}.